OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

+### Create the app registration

 First, complete the steps in [Quickstart: Register an application with the Microsoft identity platform](/azure/active-directory/develop/quickstart-register-app) to create an initial app registration.
-Return here after you complete the step [Add credentials](/azure/active-directory/develop/quickstart-register-app#add-credentials).
+After you complete the step [Add credentials](/azure/active-directory/develop/quickstart-register-app#add-credentials) return to this article and continue following the steps in [Expose a web API](#expose-a-web-api).

 ### Expose a web API